Falling into Vanlife was never meant to happen to me. It was a wild journey that I somehow stumbled into at the peak of the pandemic in 2020.

 Thankfully, I don’t like to sit around and do nothing, and so it didn’t take long for a new game plan.

-I would get rid of the van, cutting my losses, the loss of money, and the goal, and I would instead hire a van to do the trip I had planned and was already ready to go on.
+I would get rid of the van, cutting my losses, the loss of money.
+So, the goal, and I would instead hire a van to do the trip I had planned and was already ready to go on.

 Updates and what is next for Vanlife and One World Wanderer